Ten Tools That Help Relieve Panic Attacks

-Sometimes panic attacks feel like they come out of the blue, but there is usually a trigger.
+How can coping tools help relieve panic attacks?
+Especially since most panic attacks feel like they come out of the blue, even though there is usually a trigger.
 The trigger is that you are scared of panic attacks.
 And why wouldn't you be?
 They are one of the most uncomfortable experiences on this planet.
-Having a list of tools can also make you less afraid of the panic coming.
+Having a list of tools can help reduce the number of panic attacks you experience and help you feel less afraid of the panic coming.

 1. Have an exit plan.
 Sometimes knowing we have a plan to leave a situation helps us not be so afraid of trying something new.
 For example, know you can excuse yourself, you can have your own car to drive home, or you have a friend to support you can make all the difference.
 We are often scared to get anxiety and not be able to do anything about it.
 We are afraid of being out of control.
 Making a plan will make you feel more in control and this counters the anxiety.

-5. Interact with water.
+4. Interact with water.
 There is something about water that stops the energy of panic.
 Sometimes crying releases it (tears).
 However, consider taking a hot bath or shower for immediate relief.
-Also drinking hot soup or a hot drink (non-caffinated, please!) can help.
+Also drinking hot soup or a hot drink (non-caffeinated) can help.

 6. Give yourself a massage or have your loved one give you one.
 This really calms the nerves and calls our attention back out of the anxious mind and into the body.

 7. Forward bend.
 Like a fetal position, any forward bend in yoga counters anxiety.
-You can get in child's position.
-See photo above.
+You can get in child's position (see photo).